 When other treatments have failed for your hip or knee, the Arthroplasty team, part of the Department of Orthopedic Surgery, at Boston Medical Center can help.
 We provide a wide range of services for conditions such as arthritis, including knee and hip replacements, hip preservation surgery, and more.
-Our comprehensive care before, during, and after surgery ensures you have the best outcomes, so you can get back to the activities you love.
+Our knee and hip replacement surgeons and team provide comprehensive care before, during, and after surgery.
+This helps to ensure your knee and hip replacement surgery has the best outcomes so you can get back to the activities you love.

 Treatments & Services

 Total hip replacement, (total hip arthroplasty), is the replacement of a hip joint as an alternative to other treatments.
 Arthritis damage that causes pain that no longer responds to treatment is usually the reason a hip replacement is chosen.
 The damaged pieces of the hip joint are replaced with artificial parts.

 Total hip replacement is one of the most successful procedures in all of medicine.
 In the vast majority of cases, total hip replacement enables people to live more active lives without debilitating hip pain.
 Over time, however, a hip replacement can fail for a variety of reasons.
 When this occurs, your doctor may recommend that you have a second operation to remove some or all of the parts of the original prosthesis and replace them with new ones.
 This procedure is called revision total hip replacement.